 I don’t know if you noticed the BIG news in a little tweet a couple weeks ago, but we certainly did here at Login VSI.

 One of our favorite WVD product managers at Microsoft posted a license key for Microsoft 365 Apps (formerly called Microsoft Office 365).
-It enables a 5-day subscription on machines that you might want to perform some automated testing on.
-(NOTE: when we tested this new key, it only gave us 5 days, not 10.
-We’ve asked about this and will update this blog with our discovery).
+It enables a 10-day subscription on machines that you might want to perform some automated testing on.
+(NOTE: when we tested this new key, it only gave us 5 days to start, but you have an option to run a ‘rearm’ 1 time).

 This is great news for our customers because this happens to be one of the most requested help topics from them.
 It can be pretty costly to license non-production users for the purposes of testing and in the past there were volume keys from MSDN that could be used to enable larger scale testing that uses Microsoft Office products.

 In my latest WVD testing I am using a set of users that were already registered, but we aren’t all that lucky and have a real need to test with 365 Apps because it is what a majority of production enterprise users use on a daily basis.
 It’s also been the biggest driver of load on a system when using Login VSI or Login Enterprise.